Community Organizations in Jakarta

 UFBE was founded in 1967.
-The association consists of a group of French-speaking Belgians expatriates.
-Contact: Dr Randolph Wintgens, Indonesia delegate firstname.lastname@example.org For more information, please visit the UFBE website.
+The Indonesian chapter consists of a group of French-speaking Belgian expatriates living and/or working in Indonesia.
+For more information contact: Dr Randolph Wintgens, Indonesia delegate firstname.lastname@example.org , or visit the UFBE website. (updated 7/2016)

 WIC is a non-political, non-profit organization, open only to women, and the official languages are English and Bahasa Indonesia.
 The membership is 60% Indonesian and 40% other nationalities, providing the opportunity for ladies from all over the world to meet and mingle with other women on a personal basis.
-WIC invites all women residing in Jakarta to learn more about us through our web site, www.wic-jakarta.or.id
+WIC invites all women residing in Jakarta to learn more about us through our website.

 If you have knowledge of an expatriate community organization that is not on this list, or more complete information that we have posted, please contact us.

-We have limited information on community organizations outside Jakarta and are in the process of gathering more information.
-If you are moving to a major city outside Jakarta, please send us an Email and we'll get you what information we do have for that area.
-For city/island-specific articles see Expat Living Outside Jakarta.
+We have limited information on community organizations outside Jakarta and are always gathering more information.
+If you are moving to a major city outside Jakarta, see city/island-specific information at Expat Living Outside Jakarta.

 Activities at the cultural centers' vary, but usually include language courses, film festivals, help with education abroad, and cultural events.
 Most activities are open to Indonesians and expats alike: